 Concrete is perhaps the most ubiquitous building material at construction job sites.
-It is literally the foundation of nearly every building, and also makes up sidewalks, certain parking lots and numerous other structures.
+It is the foundation of nearly every building and makes up sidewalks, certain parking lots, and numerous other structures.
 It is an incredibly useful building material.
 But at certain times and under certain conditions, it can also be quite dangerous.
-It’s important to understand that if you’ve been harmed by concrete, you shouldn’t simply, “suck it up.”
-There is a sense in the construction industry that if an injury isn’t bad enough to put you out of work that you shouldn’t seek medical attention or seek legal guidance.
-Nothing could be farther from the truth.
-If you’ve been burned or otherwise harmed by concrete, please contact a work injury lawyer Fort Pierce residents trust.
+It’s important to understand that if you’ve been harmed by concrete, you shouldn’t simply “suck it up.”
+In the construction industry, there is a sense that if an injury isn’t bad enough to put you out of work, you shouldn’t seek medical attention or seek legal guidance.
+Nothing could be further from the truth.
+Please contact a work injury lawyer Fort Pierce residents’ trust if you’ve been burned or otherwise harmed by concrete.
 The team at Franks, Koenig, & Neuwelt can help you to explore your legal options and help you gain access to any compensation you may be entitled to at this time.

 Chemical Burns from Wet Concrete

-When working with concrete, it is important to always use the correct personal protective equipment (PPE), particularly the right kind of gloves and clothing to ensure that direct contact between your skin and the curing concrete is prevented or greatly minimized.
-If exposure does occur, the area should be treated reasonably quickly with plenty of water, a non-alkaline soap and other liquids which can wash off or neutralize the dangerous chemicals.
+When working with concrete, it is essential to use the correct personal protective equipment (PPE), particularly the right kind of gloves and clothing, to ensure direct contact between your skin and the curing concrete is prevented or greatly minimized.
+If exposure does occur, the area should be treated reasonably quickly with plenty of water, non-alkaline soap, and other liquids which can wash off or neutralize the dangerous chemicals.
 If your employer is not providing you with proper access to PPE and washing stations, please let our Fort Pierce work injury lawyer team know.

-Remember that by the time a worker realizes he is being burned, it is too late and the damage is already done.
+Remember that when a worker realizes he is being burned, it is too late, and the damage is already done.
 At that point, the best option is to seek immediate medical attention and to let the physician know that you have suffered a concrete burn.

 Heat Burns from Dry Concrete on Hot Days

-One way to prevent burns is to hose down the concrete with water if you expect that your skin will be coming into contact with it.
+One way to prevent burns is to hose down the concrete with water if you expect that your skin will contact it.
 Otherwise, please wear durable boots with soles that do not conduct heat, and always be aware that the ground can be dangerously hot.